 1) Management has the right to appoint a Training Coordinator to perform group training and to develop plans and processes to meet training needs.
-An employee so appointed will receive fifty dollars (\$50) premium (flat rate converted to an hourly figure or divided into each trainee, and;

-applicable pay period) for each pay period in which this assignment is made and services are used by the employer.
+An employee so appointed will receive an amount equal to fifty dollars (\$50) premium (flat rate converted to an hourly figure or per pay period figure, consistent with the payroll system) premium for each pay period in which this assignment is made and services are used by the employer.